arkurpas/Object-detection-ABB-RobotStudio/README.md

 * Simulation: ABB RobotStudio
 * Communication: Sockets

 ## Process description

-A small robot goes above conveyor where boxes with chips in come.
-In that posstion robot starts camera (for simulation purpose it was a computer webcamera).
-Loaded neural network looks for object it was trained for.
-If the object is found robot reccive information regarding type of detected object and its center point.
+1. a set of random ordered packages come into the station
+2. a small robot goes above conveyor and  start the camera placed on its gripper
+3. trained model looks for the manufacturer's logo
+4. a type of detected object together with coordinates of the center point are sent to robot
+5. robot picks up the package with vaccum gripper and place it into proper box.
+6. When a box is filled with 16 packages of specific type of the chips big robot picks up full box and place it on output conveyr.

+## Process description